moonstream-to/awesome-web3-games/README.md

 - [Mithraeum](https://mithraeum.io/) - a political strategy game with an emphasis on social interactions.
 Runs on the Gnosis Chain. `fully on-chain` `browser game` `playable demo + tournaments`

 ## Survival
+- [Doomsday: Settlers of the Wasteland](https://doomsday.ffg.com/about) - game built with scarcity and natural cycles of boom and bust as core mechanics.
+It's split into two distinct phases, Renaissance and Dark Age.
+Settlements must be mined during the Renaissance, and then compete to survive Disasters the Dark Age to win an ETH prize pot.
+Runs on Ethereum. `fully on-chain` `browser game` `playable`
 - [The Walking Dead:Empires](https://twdempires.game/) - a multiplayer survival game in The Walking Dead universe.
 Scavenge for resources, craft items, build your base, team up with other players, and kill zombies.
 Runs on Gala chain/assets on Ethereum. `PC` `in development`

+## Trading card game
+  - [Parallel](https://parallel.life/) - for fans of Hearthstone, a sci-fi themed competitive oriented game with five factions that you can play as.
+Game's on Ethereum. `PC` `in development` `alpha`
+  - [Shardbound](https://www.shardbound.com/) - a free-to-play multiplayer collectible tactics game.
+Runs on Immutable. `PC` `in development`
+  - [Splinterlands](https://splinterlands.com/) - build your own decks and strategize for each battle, easy to start hard to master, free-to-play mode.
+Game uses HIVE blockchain, has cross-compatibility with other blockchains (Ethereum, WAX). `PC/mobile game` `playable`

 [🔺Back to top](#awesome-web3-games)